 Those old patterns are often the hardest to break.
 I can’t count how many times an individual, especially women, I work with will state, “I can’t do that, that would be considered selfish.”
 As women, especially, we’re fundamentally conditioned to serve others before we take a moment to serve our own needs.

-I’m often surprised when referring to a woman taking a little hammock time to simply rest or allocating 20 – 30 minutes away from their family to journal, meditate, write, read, do some yoga, or take a bath.
+I’m often surprised when referring to a woman taking a little hammock time to simply rest or allocating 20 – 30 minutes away from their family to journal, meditate, write, read, do some yoga, or take a bath is frowned upon.
 I’m surprised at how often self-care is interpreted as selfish.

 I think where we’re getting caught up is in distinguishing between the selfishness of a narcissist personality as opposed to simple self-love and care.
 Let’s take a moment to define both and perhaps it will be more telling for you to first distinguish the difference between the harm caused by a narcissist and the love of a self-carer.
 Perhaps, then, out of knowledge you can give yourself the permission to provide yourself with overtures of generosity.